Children with Disabilities

 The Center for Parent Information and Resources provides fact sheets that describe specific disabilities, offer tips, and connect you to further resources.
 Many fact sheets are also available in Spanish.

-Where can I learn more about IDEA?
+Where can I learn more about IDEA and find information about state disability laws and policies?

 IDEA is the Individuals with Disabilities Education Act that ensures rights and services to children and youth ages birth to 21.
 You can learn more about IDEA at http://idea.ed.gov.